A Next Basket Recommendation Reality Check: Performance w.r.t. Repetition and Exploration

-DNNTSP is always among the best-performing methods across three datasets and is able to model exploration more effectively than other repeat-biased methods.
-What's more, it could also actively recommend novel items, rather than being totally biased towards the repeat recommendation in high exploration scenarios.
-However, the improvement is limited due to the relatively high repeat ratios and the huge difficulty gap between repetition and exploration tasks.
-Specifically, compared with GP-TopFreq, the improvement of DNNTSP w.r.t $Recall@10$ on Dunnhumby and Instacart is merely 1.3\% and 1.9\% respectively, which is not promising considering the complexity and the training time added by DNNTSP.
+DNNTSP is always among the best-performing methods across the three datasets and is able to model exploration more effectively than other repeat-biased methods.
+Moreover, it also actively recommends explore items, rather than being totally biased towards the repeat recommendation in high exploration scenarios.
+However, the improvement is limited due to the relatively high repetition ratios and the huge difficulty gap between repetition and exploration tasks.
+Compared with GP-TopFreq, the improvement of DNNTSP w.r.t.\ $\mathit{Recall}@10$ on the Dunnhumby and Instacart datasets is merely 1.3\% and 1.9\% respectively, which is modest considering the complexity and training time added by DNNTSP.

-Obviously, even though many advanced \ac{NBR} algorithms learn rich user and/or items representations, the main performance gains stem from the prediction of repeat behavior.
-Yet, limited progress has been made compared to the simple P-TopFreq and proposed GP-TopFreq baseline methods.
+Obviously, even though many advanced \ac{NBR} algorithms learn rich user and/or item representations, the main performance gains stem from the prediction of repeat behavior.
+Yet, limited progress w.r.t. overall performance has so far been made compared to the simple P-TopFreq and GP-TopFreq baseline methods.